microsoft/skype-sync/README.md

 ### NOTE
 There are certain limits on how many messages can be sent in time and what can be overall size of the messages:
 - only 50 messages can be sent every 200ms
-- total amount of data that can be sent every 200ms cannot be higher than 128Kb
+- total amount of data that can be sent every 200ms cannot be more than 128Kb

-In case that the limit is reached and next message is sent we are informing application using the `errorHandler` (please see below);
+In case that the limit is exceeded and next message is sent we are informing application using the `errorHandler` (please see below);

 ## Receive actions